-Chasing clients for overdue payments is one of the most frustrating parts of running an accounting or bookkeeping firm.
+Chasing clients for late payments is one of the most frustrating parts of running an accounting or bookkeeping firm .
 You’ve delivered a service, sent the invoice, and now… silence.

-It’s a scenario that plays out far too often.
+It’s a scenario that plays out far too often, leading to overdue invoice management headaches and potential cash flow issues.
 You follow up once, maybe twice, and still hear nothing.
-Do you send another email?
+Do you send another payment reminder email?
 Pick up the phone?
 Or do you wait and hope the client eventually gets around to it?
-Meanwhile, the clock is ticking, and your patience—and cash flow—starts wearing thin.
-Late payments can have a serious impact on cash flow , taking up valuable time that could be spent on growing your business instead.
+Meanwhile, the clock is ticking past the payment due date, and your patience—and cash flow—starts wearing thin.
+Late payment of invoices can have a serious impact on cash flow , taking up valuable time that could be spent on growing your business instead.

-In a recent webinar, Laura Day-Henderson , founder of More Than Bookkeeping Ltd , and Lenah Oduor , accountant and business coach at GHawk Accounting , shared their tried-and-tested strategies for tackling overdue invoices and making the payment process seamless for clients .
+In a recent webinar, Laura Day-Henderson , founder of More Than Bookkeeping Ltd , and Lenah Oduor , accountant and business coach at GHawk Accounting , shared their tried-and-tested strategies for tackling late invoice payments and making the invoice payment process seamless for clients .

 Why do clients delay payments?
-Before you can fix the problem, you need to understand why clients don’t pay on time.
-According to Laura and Lenah, the most common reasons are:
+Before you can fix the problem of late payment, you need to understand why clients don’t pay on time.
+According to Laura and Lenah, the most common reasons for overdue payments are:

 1. Clients don’t see the invoice "Most business owners don’t even own a computer or laptop.
 They’re too busy working on building sites, in retail shops, or running their businesses, and emails get lost in spam or buried under hundreds of others." — Laura Day-Henderson